datastax/ruby-driver/README.md

 end
 ```

+Since prepared statements are tied to a particular connection, you'll need to recreate those after forking as well.

 If your process does not fork and you still encounter deadlock errors, it might also be a bug.
 All IO is done is a dedicated thread, and if something happens that makes that thread shut down, Ruby will detect that the locks that the client code is waiting on can't be unlocked.

 ## I get "Bad file descriptor"